Orlando Writing Schools

 Minor in English

-Students in this minor program can choose 2 core classes in writing and literature.
-Additionally, the minor requires 4 elective courses; several of these options are related to writing, such as travel, creative, and news writing.
+Students in this minor program can choose two core classes in writing and literature.
+Additionally, the minor requires four elective courses; several of these options are related to writing, such as travel, creative, and news writing.

 Minor in Writing

 Students in the writing minor can choose a concentration in creative or professional writing.
-Creative writing students complete 3 core classes that include an introductory course, a fiction or nonfiction workshop, and a seminar.
-An independent study course or internship is an elective option.
+Creative writing students complete three core classes that include an introductory course, a fiction or nonfiction workshop, and a seminar.
+Three electives are also required, and an independent study course or internship is an elective option.
 Rhetoric and persuasive writing are the focus of the professional writing minor, with electives like community writing, journalism, business writing, and editing.